 - Make money in the process (that one is up to me, you’ll see).

 Forget studying math, let’s use math to learn it.
 What a concept.
-Let’s even throw in how to build and use a spreadsheet and for a bonus: let it do things that are hard to do in our heads (like comparison graphs).
+Let’s even throw in how to build and use a spreadsheet, how to look at statistics and for a bonus: let it do things that are hard to do in our heads (like comparison graphs).